 You'll also gain a sense of achievement and maybe even some momentum to take the next step, whether it's getting back on track after an event in your life has slowed your savings, or creating a plan for living out your dreams in retirement.

-No matter where you are in life, know that you can take steps toward retirement confidently with the knowledge, tools, and support you'll find from Fidelity.
+No matter where you are in life, know that you can take steps toward retirement confidently with the knowledge and tools you'll find from Fidelity.